tbrowder/USAFA-1965/README.md

                            CC: dconnaughton65@gmail.com, bswick3@cox.net
                          SUBJ: USAFA-1965 class reunion

-    In the body of the mail put ONLY ONE LINE IN THE FOLLOWING FORMAT:
+    In the body of the mail put ONLY ONE LINE IN ONE OF THE FOLLOWING FORMATS:

     last-name, first-name, CS-nn, guest-first-name (or NONE)

+      OR

+    last-name, first-name, CS-nn, NOT ATTENDING

 Known Attendees:
 ----------------